pandas-dev/pandas/doc/source/user_guide/scale.rst

 Pandas is just one library offering a DataFrame API.
 Because of its popularity, pandas' API has become something of a standard that other libraries implement.
-The pandas documentation maintains a list of libraries implemetning a DataFrame API in :ref:`our ecosystem page <ecosystem.out-of-core>`.
+The pandas documentation maintains a list of libraries implementing a DataFrame API in :ref:`our ecosystem page <ecosystem.out-of-core>`.

 For example, `Dask`_, a parallel computing library, has `dask.dataframe`_, a